noolius/framework/README.md

 .../vagrant up  90.74s user 29.74s system 19% cpu 10:32.48 total
 ```

-(performed some while ago with three VBox nodes on a 64GiB Ryzen 7 4800H, USB "SuperSpeed Plus" 3.2 Gen 2x1 external SSD)
+(performed some while ago with three VBox nodes on a 64GiB Ryzen 7 4800H, USB "SuperSpeed Plus" 3.2 Gen 2x1 external SSD, 1Gb WAN)

 ## Caveats

-The URLs in the playbooks may break (and using URLs with unarchive is likely poor form).
+The URLs in the playbooks may break.

 Cilium currently is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.
 Also, CNI chaining prevents transparent encryption.